Code420SW/SfBlazorPlus/README.md

 Along with this effort, a Page State Machine was developed allowing for programmatic flow contol for a Razor page lifecycle (Loading, Operating and Error).
 A demonstration for using Dynamic Components was also developed.

 #### Overview of this update
-This updates starts to build the higher level UI construct which includes a orchestrator that acts as the primary application page.
+This update starts to build the higher level UI construct which includes a orchestrator that acts as the primary application page.
 The Orchestrator encapsulates a verical menu in a collapsable sidebar element, a horizontal menu element and the primary application area using a tabbed interface.

 The tabbed interface displays one or more tabs which can be loaded programmatically or through menu selections.
 Each tab containerizes an Orchestrator Tab which is like a Razor page with the following exceptions.
 The Tabs are not URL-addressible which simplfies authorization tasks to a curated menu list.
-This provides flexability to role in that roles can be assigned to menus (say, in a database) and the roles associated with a menu items can be changed in the database as needed (versus in the codebase).
+This provides flexability to role management in that roles can be assigned to menus (say, in a database) and the roles associated with a menu items can be changed in the database as needed (versus in the codebase).

 The roles aspect has not been implemented.
 Just a notion what is possible.